 Attack surface monitoring activities can prove easier for smaller organizations, which can even employ manual methods to achieve it.
 However, automation is the secret key to full efficiency of your monitoring efforts, speeding up the entire process and making it more manageable.
 This is usually empowered by solutions and systems that provide real-time alerts and notifications of any changes on your infrastructure, provide insight into what those changes are, and inform security teams regarding the criticality and power of decisions regarding remediation if security risks are involved.

-We’ve recently launched our newest enterprise-grade product: Attack Surface Reduction v2.
-ASRv2 makes attack surface monitoring easy by showing you a detailed digital fingerprint inventory, detecting the different security risks your organization may face and instantly alerting you of any changes to your infrastructure.
-Remember, it’s not a vulnerability if you catch it in time, and with ASRv2 and our continuous attack surface monitoring you’ll be able to prevent attacks well before they might occur.
+We’ve recently launched our newest enterprise-grade product: Attack Surface Intelligence.
+ASI makes attack surface monitoring easy by showing you a detailed digital fingerprint inventory, detecting the different security risks your organization may face and instantly alerting you of any changes to your infrastructure.
+Remember, it’s not a vulnerability if you catch it in time, and with ASI and our continuous attack surface monitoring you’ll be able to prevent attacks well before they might occur.

 - Discover all your Internet-connected assets with greater accuracy and fewer false-positives